Jessica & Jim Braz

 Fortunately, it is easy enough to test for paternity with a cheek swab once the child is born.
 Your lawyer should insist on this test, and the courts will always order the test if either party requests it.
 In many jurisdictions, a paternity test is a standard operating procedure.

 So guys, try your best not to dispute her when you hear the words, "I'm pregnant, and you are the father."
 And ladies, try not to be defensive if he asks, "are you sure it's mine?"
 Neither parent should spend their time and energy arguing about a paternity test during the pregnancy.
-A test will happen if either of you wants it to happen as soon as the legal process begins.
+A proper test will happen if either of you wants it to happen soon after the birth.

 The best thing a man can do when he learns about the pregnancy is to be supportive and take responsibility for his actions.
 If you slept with her, then there is at least a chance you are the father.
 Put yourselves in her shoes; she is probably more worried and scared than you are (See our recent post, “It’s Harder on The Women").
 Chances are good if she thinks you’re the father, you probably are, and you’ll know for sure soon enough.